 As we near the start of the 2022 NFL season, we take a look at the roster Brandon Beane has built for Sean McDermott.
 In many ways, an embarrassment of riches.

-Part 3 of the ten part preview is on the wide receivers.
+Part I of the ten part preview is on the quarterbacks.

 Josh Allen entered the NFL with all the tools and he’s figured out how to make them all work at an MVP level.
 No QB has more options when it comes to finding a way… any way… to move the ball and get first downs.